OntimizeWeb/docs/_docs/15c-permissions-example.md

 #### Creating the permission service

-Previous to define our permissions we need to create a rest controller with it's service to provide the permissions to the frontend.
+Previous to define our permissions, we need to create a rest controller with its service to provide the permissions to the frontend.

 `com.ontimize.projectwiki.ws.core.rest.PermissionRestController`:
 ```java